 How Much Does It Cost To Make A Website Ada Compliant?

 Depending on the size and complexity of a website, it can cost anywhere from a few hundred dollars to a few thousand dollars to make it ADA compliant.

 For most websites, the cost is around $1,500.
 This includes having an accessibility consultant review the website and make recommendations for changes, making those changes, and testing the website to ensure that it meets ADA standards.

-There are some free tools and resources available online that can help you make your website more accessible, but it’s always best to consult with an expert who can help you identify all of the areas where your website may need improvement.
+There are several free online tools and services that can help you make your website more accessible, but it’s always preferable to talk with an expert who can help you identify all of the places where your website may require modification.

 Is WordPress Ada Compliant?

 In most cases, yes.
 WordPress adheres to the WCAG 2.0 accessibility standard, which is a globally recognized benchmark for web accessibility.
-This means that WordPress is accessible to people with disabilities who use assistive technologies such as screen readers and keyboard-only navigation.
+This implies that persons with impairments who use assistive technology like screen readers and keyboard-only navigation can use WordPress.